BlueSeaStudios/renaming-a-react-native-project/README.md

 Overwrite all files as requested.
 If you have customizations in your project, you'll go back and fix them.

+Note: As of v0.60.x you will need to run "react-native upgrade --legacy true" to recreate the android/ios directories.

 ### 6. Update AppRegistry.registerComponent

 In your main app file (e.g. App.tsx):